pawelzny/pawelzny.github.io/_posts/2017-07-31-multiple-projects-one-redis-server.md

 date: 2017-07-31 00:00:00 +0200
 categories: [python, celery]
 tags: [python, redis, celery]
+description: >-
+  How to separate Redis database for multiple projects when you use task/job queue service which can acquire task from other project.
 ---

 This is second article from series about Celery 4.
 If you miss first article,